Having a rich amount of lead sources is vital to growing your company, boosting your sales, and increasing the amount of business you receive.

 Create attractive meetings, parties, demos, and other events by targeting the right users and filling up the event with reasons for them to attend and interact with your brand.

 Although usually less structured than webinars, virtual conferences are great lead sources.
-Attract the right users by promoting your virtual conferences as much as possible, and make sure to get their information so you can keep track and follow up on a promising lead.
+Attract the right users by promoting your virtual conferences as much as possible, and make sure to get their information so you can keep track of and follow up on a promising lead.

 Podcasts are another way of positioning your brand as an authority on certain subjects.
 By putting a voice to your brand, you can more easily engage with your users for longer than most other kinds of media.
+Considering the availability of online podcast creation platforms such as Podcastle, starting one for your brand should be fairly easy.

 Speaking for companies and at different events can be a great way of generating leads for your company.

-Use your department directors or even your CEO to prepare speeches about various topics.
+Use your department directors or your CEO to prepare speeches about various topics.
 Make them available by applying to different events.
 Once the speaker has gained enough momentum, they’ll continue to receive invitations to more speaking engagements.

 Direct marketing focuses on a more personalized approach.
 Whereas direct marketing uses many of the channels already discussed, it personalizes the marketing efforts by targeting the users based on their location and even using users’ names when available.